 Doc Cramer first played baseball on the Beach Haven sandlots with his brother, cousins, and friends, and when he wasn’t making rounds with Dr. Hilliard he played ball constantly.
 When he was in high school (where he was an A student), he and family members even formed a baseball team of their own, the Sprague and Cramer club.
 Doc also starred on the Manahawkin High varsity team; when not pitching, Doc played center field, second base, and catcher.
 He married his childhood sweetheart, Helen, on the day after Christmas in 1927 and they raised two daughters together.

 Perkins had advance knowledge that a special young man named Cramer might help out the major-league club.
 It seems that some time earlier, Perkins and his teammate Jimmy Dykes had stopped by the office of a realtor named Van Dyke to look for some vacation property, and Van Dyke tipped them off to the local phenom.
-Doc did not disappoint on July 4, and at the end of the second game, Perkins approached the young prospect and asked, “How would you like to come to Philadelphia tomorrow morning and see Mr. Mack?”
+Doc did not disappoint, and at the end of the second game, Perkins approached the young prospect and asked, “How would you like to come to Philadelphia tomorrow morning and see Mr. Mack?”

 Cramer shot back, “What time does Mr. Mack reach the park?”